 The new GASB rules have created a fundamental change in the way the College funds and tracks its equipment purchases.
-Briefly, all equipment purchases of at least \$5000 including delivery and installation must be "capitalized" as assets and depreciated over the expected useful life of the assets.
+Briefly, all equipment purchases of at least \$5000 including delivery and installation must be classified as "capital assets" and depreciated over the expected useful life of the assets.
 The depreciation expense creates a reserve of monies that will be used to replace the assets when their useful lives are over.
 This requirement resulted in the creation of an inventory and replacement schedule of capital assets.
-New procedures for funding replacements as well as for meeting College needs for non-capital equipment (items under \$5000) are being developed by the task force.
+A procedures manual for funding replacements as well as for meeting College needs for non-capital equipment (items under \$5000) has been developed by the task force.

-The team includes the Vice Chancellors, the campus Presidents, the CIO, the Director of Budget and Financial Planning, and the campus Business Managers.
+The team includes the Vice Chancellors, the campus Presidents, the CIO, the Budget Analyst, the campus Business Managers, a representative for the Facilities Managers, and Dean, and also representatives for the faculty.